 Although there are some similarities, the financial health of a public school district should not be evaluated in the way one evaluates a private company.
 In the private sector, the first place to look is at "the bottom line" - profits.
-You would also look at a listing of assets and liabilities (balance sheet) to see whether the investors' equity has grown through long-term profitability.
+You would also look at sh Essential eq information pr is contained in the school dis budget... rej other an financial dis information ba can be found an in the school de report card and annu- tai al financial report a listing of assets and liabilities (balance sheet) to see whether the investors' equity has grown through long-term profitability.

-Essential information is contained in the school budget... other financial information can be found in the school report card and annual financial report The financial health of a school district is also reflected in financial reports.
+The financial health of a school district is also reflected in financial reports.
 A statement of current income and expenditures will show whether the district is operating within its means.
 A balance sheet will show assets, liabilities and fund balances.
 It will also show whether the district has accumulated any debt against future income.